Miisan-png/SuperSprite2D/README.md

    - Target Type: Choose between Parent, Self, or Scene.
    - Loop: Enable if you want the function to be called repeatedly.
    - Loop Interval: Set how often the looped function should be called (e.g., every 2 times, every 3 times, etc.).
+   - Trigger Type: Select how when you want the function to execute During or After Animation

 ## Use Cases and Examples